bresnow/app/README.md

 ## What Is This
 Joy-As is a reactive jsx framework that runs apps in the client.
 Application state is represented and manipulated through distributed graph data storage (aka: Gun.js).
 App navigation occurs by rendering sections of the DOM as the ``` location.hash ``` changes.
-Joy-As applications can communicate with other JOY-As applications via peer Websocket connections.
+Joy-As applications can communicate with other Joy-Jsx applications via peer Websocket connections.
 Jquery & Gun available for use globally.
 ## Notes